tfeist12/Obsidian/HPE Notes/To Do.md

 	error channel
 	better logging

+With regard to K9 code coverage numbers:
-SonarCube doesn't provide the full picture of code coverage as it uses the  don't include the .meta.yml file filters provided by Irina's team .
-Teams should likely start reporting both SonarCube and Qlik dashboard as this will show directory coverage, as we
+SonarCube doesn't provide the full picture of code coverage as it just shows line coverage within individual directories.
+This doesn't include the .meta.yml filters provided by Irina's team.
+Teams should likely start reporting coverage from both SonarCube and Qlik dashboard as this will show directory coverage, individual commit coverage, and full team coverage for a better representation.

+Here is the link to Qlik dashboard if you want to check it out: